berlala/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains one dropout layers in order to reduce overfitting.
+The model contains one dropout layers with rate 0.7 in order to reduce overfitting.
+One dropout layer is proofed to work on track1.

 #### 3. Model parameter tuning